SanchaliJana/Pandas-vs-Fireducks/README.md

-# 🔥 Pandas vs FireDucks - Speed Battle on Big Data!
+# 🔥 Pandas vs FireDucks !

 This project is all about comparing two powerful Python libraries — **FireDucks** and **Pandas** — when working with really large datasets 🧠📊